This activated charcoal is not the kind found on your burnt toast!

 I hope those of you who are still skeptical never have to face such choices.
 But, by the time you’ve finished these pages and listened to those who have, I hope you will have enough evidence to try charcoal yourselves should an emergency arise.
 Faith is very powerful, but we need to add knowledge to our faith. (source)

-Use and Storage
+Use and Storage of Activated Charcoal

 I wrote this post on how to administer charcoal in an emergency.

-Should you ever need to use activated charcoal on yourself or a child for poisoning, use as soon as possible.
+Should you ever need to use activated charcoal on your self or a child for poisoning, use as soon as possible.
 Call a poison control center or go to the emergency room as well to make sure the poison has been fully removed as there are several things activated charcoal will NOT adsorb.

 When storing it, be careful that young children or pets can’t access it for it is a huge PAIN to clean up from grout or other rough surfaces.
 The sink or counter, no problem.
 Think a small plastic container with a tight-fitting lid perhaps.

-Activated charcoal has no side effects or known cases of allergic reactions.
+- Activated charcoal has no side effects or known cases of allergic reactions.

 No, activated charcoal is not the kind found on your burnt toast.
 At just the right time, it is worth its weight in gold!